ghecko/zynq-qspi-dump/README.md

 # zynq-qspi-dump

-OpenOCD scripts to dump SPI flash from Xilinx Zynq-7000 devices via JTAG, using the ARM AHB-AP (MEM-AP) for direct bus reads — no custom FPGA bitstream required.
+OpenOCD scripts to dump SPI flash from Xilinx Zynq-7000 devices via JTAG, using the ARM AHB-AP (MEM-AP) for direct bus reads.
+No custom FPGA bitstream required.

 Tested on **XC7Z015** with a **J-Link** probe and OpenOCD 0.12.